Parameter-dependent Pseudodifferential Operators of Toeplitz Type: Abstract

 \section{Abstract}

-We present a calculus of zero-order parameter-dependent pseudodifferential operators on a closed manifold $M$ that contains both usual parameter-dependent operators-- where the parameter enters as an additional covariable -- as well as operators independent of the parameter.
+We present a calculus of pseudodifferential operators that contains both usual parameter-dependent operators -- where a real parameter $\tau$ enters as an additional covariable -- as well as operators not depending on $\tau$.
 Parameter-ellipticity is characterized by the invertibility of three associated principal symbols.
-In case of ellipticity we can construct a parametrix that is an inverse for large values of the parameter.
-We then extend this parametrix-construction to operators of Toeplitz type, in particular, to operators of the form $P_1A(\tau)P_0$ where both $P_0$ and $P_1$ are zero-order projections and $A(\tau)$ is a usual parameter-dependent operator of arbitrary order or $A(\tau)=\tau^{\mu}-A$ with a pseudodifferential operator $A$ of positiv order $\mu\in\nz$ $($in this case $P_0=P_1)$.
-Decay estimates in the parameter of the inverse can be derived.
+The homogeneous principal symbol is not smooth on the whole co-sphere bundle but only admits directional limits at the north-poles, encoded by a principal angular symbol.
+Furthermore there is a limit-family for $\tau\to+\infty$.
+Ellipticity permits to construct parametrices that are inverses for large values of the parameter.
+We then obtain sub-calculi of Toeplitz type with a corresponding symbol structure.
+In particular, we discuss invertibility of operators of the form $P_1A(\tau)P_0$ where both $P_0$ and $P_1$ are zero-order projections and $A(\tau)$ is a usual parameter-dependent operator of arbitrary order or $A(\tau)=\tau^{\mu}-A$ with a pseudodifferential operator $A$ of positive integer order $\mu$.